 Citizens Leadership Academy is a series of classes offered each spring and fall to help you develop your skills as a neighborhood or community leader.
-Many graduates of the Citizens Leadership Academy go on to leadership roles in neighborhood organizations, Citizens Advisory Councils (CACs) and service on City of Raleigh boards and commissions.
+Many graduates of the Citizens Leadership Academy go on to leadership roles in neighborhood organizations and serve on City of Raleigh boards and commissions.

 Who May Attend

 Citizens Leadership Academy is free of charge for residents of the City of Raleigh and its area of extraterritorial jurisdiction.
 The program is not open to residents outside of the City of Raleigh.